Slozzyondul/Secure-Proxying-Forwarding-using-Asymmetric-Encryption/README.md

 - This keeps data safe even if someone sniffs the traffic — they can't decrypt it without the private key.

-# Steps
-1️⃣	Generate RSA keys (private + public)

-2️⃣	Client encrypts messages with pubkey

-3️⃣	Server decrypts using private key

-4️⃣	Wrap it cleanly into the tunnel flow

 # Hybrid Encryption Flow
 AES is used for encrypting the main data (fast + secure).